Theoretical Foundations of Conformal Prediction: Outlier detection with false discovery rate control

-\begin{corollary}[FDR control with conformal p-values] In the setting above, let $\cR$ be the set of rejections of the Benjamini--Hochberg algorithm, when run at target FDR level $\alpha_{\textnormal{FDR}}$ based on the p-values $p_1,\dots,p_m$.
+The practical implication of this theorem is that the Benjamini--Hochberg algorithm with the conformal p-values controls the FDR.
+We record this fact in the following corollary. \begin{corollary}[FDR control with conformal p-values] In the setting above, let $\cR$ be the set of rejections of the Benjamini--Hochberg algorithm, when run at target FDR level $\alpha_{\textnormal{FDR}}$ based on the p-values $p_1,\dots,p_m$.
 Then, the FDR is controlled:

-\end{corollary} In words, this means that conformal p-values can be used to detect outliers on a batch of test data points while retaining error control, making conformal p-values an attractive choice for statistical inference for outlier detection.